 The provider had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, radiographs and infection prevention and control.
+These included audits of dental care records, radiographs, Covid guidance adherence, fluoride varnish provision and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.

-The partners showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff
+The partners showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+Staff had asked to work a shorter week.
+Staff told us how they were happier, healthier and less time pressured.
+This allowed for greater flexibility, holiday and sickness cover and staff wellbeing.